miklaskarjalainen/SpaceShooterC/C/SpaceShooter/README.md

 # Design
 The "engine" is SDL2 wrapper located in game/engine, the wrapper is desgined to be similar in style to [Raylib](https://www.raylib.com/).

+All the game related source files are in game/source, entry point is in game/main.c which calls the update functions in game/game.c which calls update/draw functions in entities/*.c.